 Changes in the a11y focus cause the Screen Reader to speak the new focused semantic node, so that users are aware of a navigational change.

 For now, if a semantic node that had the a11y focus is destroyed, the strategy to recover the a11y focus is to traverse the semantic tree in Breadth First Search and select the first describable semantic node.

 Other strategies exist and are expected to be implemented as the platform matures.

-Other assistive technologies may bennefit from the a11y focus, such as a switch access.
-This feature is not implemented yet.
+Other assistive technologies may benefit from the a11y focus, such as a switch access.
+"Switch access" feature is not implemented yet.